Non-Identifiability in Network Autoregressions: Invariance

-\section{Likelihood}
+\subsection{Likelihood}

-We now study the consequences of Theorem \ref{theo non-identif} for likelihood estimation of the network autoregression.
-The MLE that is typically used for a network autoregression is the one based on the likelihood that would obtain if $\varepsilon$ were distributed as $\mathrm{N}(0,I_{n})$, often referred simply as the QMLE (quasi MLE); see, e.g., \cite{Lee2004}.
-It will also be useful to consider the adjusted QMLE, which is obtained from the QMLE by centering the profile score for $(\lambda,\sigma^{2})$ \citep[see][]{Yu2015}.
-For estimation of $(\lambda,\sigma^{2})$, the adjusted QMLE usually performs better than the QMLE when the dimension of $\beta$ is large with respect to the sample size $n$ (including in fixed effects models, in which case the dimension of $\beta$ is increasing with $n$).
+We now study the consequences of Theorem \ref{theo non-identif} for likelihood inference.
+We consider the QMLE based on the original data, as introduced in Section \ref{sec asy id}, but also the QMLE after transformation by $C_{X_{\omega}}$ and the QMLE after transformation by $C_{X}$.
+Transformation by $C_{X_{\omega}}$ is relevant, for example, when $X_{\omega}$ is a matrix of fixed effects and one wishes to remove the fixed effects prior to estimation \citep{Lee2007b,LeeLiuLin2010,LeeYu2010}.
+Transformation by $C_{X}$, on the other hand, is relevant when the model is $\mathcal{G}_{X}^{1}$-invariant, which is certainly the case when Condition \ref{assum id} fails.
+Note that, when the model is $\mathcal{G}_{X}^{1}$-invariant, the QMLE after transformation by $C_{X}$ is equivalent to the so-called adjusted QMLE, which is obtained from the QMLE by centering the profile score for $(\lambda ,\sigma^{2})$ \citep[see][and Appendix \ref{app lik}]{Yu2015}.
+For estimation of $(\lambda,\sigma^{2})$, it is well known that the adjusted QMLE usually performs better than the QMLE when the dimension of $\beta$ is large with respect to the sample size $n$ (including in fixed effects models, in which case the dimension of $\beta$ is increasing with $n$).